Global Health in Uganda (Kabale)

 While Uganda’s national language is English, it is a multicultural and diverse country with 52 dialects spoken and many cultural groups.
 The cultural group in Kabale is the Bakiga people, who speak a local language called Rukiga.
 CFHI partners and volunteers speak English, though in rural villages, the most common language is Rukiga.
 Participants will have the opportunity to learn basic Rukiga, though they will utilize translators, especially during rural outreach.

 Participants should plan to arrive on the designated arrival date (a Saturday) and depart on a Saturday.
 If you wish to arrive before the program start date or depart after the program end date, you must contact email@example.com to determine if lodging and transport are available on your preferred dates.

-Please arrange for your flight to arrive at Entebbe International Airport in Kampala, Uganda.
-The airport code is EBB.
-The Local Coordinator or a representative of KIHEFO will be waiting to greet you at the airport and will arrange for you to stay overnight in Kampala at a trusted hotel or hostel before departing for Kabale the next day.
-The drive will take 6 hours or longer.
+Please arrange for your flight to arrive at Kigali International Airport (KGL) in Rwanda.
+This is the only location where pick-up is provided and it is the closest airport to Kabale (2-3 hours away).
+The Local Coordinator or a representative of KIHEFO will be waiting to greet you at the airport and will escort you to southwestern Uganda, across the Rwandan-Ugandan border into Kabale.

-All US citizens should apply for a Ugandan tourist visa in advance.
+All US citizens should apply for an East Africa tourist visa in advance.
 More information will be provided by CFHI after acceptance into the program.

 - Guidance from CFHI staff in San Francisco before departure

 - Program-specific materials with information on making travel arrangements, visa requirements, recommended immunizations, etc.